Media Quality and Network Connectivity Performance in Microsoft Teams

 QoS provides a way for you to assign higher priorities to network packets that are carrying audio or video data.
 By assigning a higher priority to these packets, audio and video communications are likely to travel over the network faster, and with less interruption, than network sessions involving things like file transfers, web browsing, or database backups.
 That's because the network packets used for file transfers or database backups by default are assigned "best effort" as a priority and network congestion won't have as large impact.
 If you don't assign a higher priority to the media (audio, video, and application sharing) packets and leave them also assigned as "best effort", they too will be processed along with all other network traffic.
 Depending on the amount of network congestion, this will potentially end up in a lower overall audio and video quality experience for your users.

 It is highly recommended that you implement QoS on your network to make sure that network congestion within your network won't have an impact.
 However, for this to have the maximum impact, all networking endpoints must support QoS, meaning that all endpoints must honor QoS marking and packet prioritization.
-Skype for Business Online services honor QoS marking and prioritization within the Microsoft network.
+Microsoft Teams services honor QoS marking and prioritization within the Microsoft network.
 However, traffic that is routed across a public connection like the Internet from your company network to the Microsoft network doesn't preserve QoS markings and packet prioritization.
-Private connections from your network to Office 365 using Azure ExpressRoute offer a deployment solution that preserves QoS markings and packet prioritization that will in turn increase overall audio and video quality for your end users.
+Private connections from your network to Microsoft 365 or Office 365 using Azure ExpressRoute offer a deployment solution that preserves QoS markings and packet prioritization that will in turn increase overall audio and video quality for your end users.

-Network performance requirements to connect to Skype for Business Online
+Network performance requirements to connect to Microsoft Teams

 Skype for Business Real-Time media travels through many different devices, client apps, server software, and across different networks.
 The end-to-end latency of Real-Time media is the total amount of latency that is introduced across all components and network segments.
 The quality of the end-to-end network connection is determined by the network segment with the worst quality.
 This segment acts as a bottleneck for this network traffic.

-The following diagram illustrates one-way audio flow in a conference from one Skype for Business participant to another.
+The following diagram illustrates one-way audio flow in a conference from one Microsoft Teams participant to another.

 In this conferencing scenario, the media path consists across the following network segments: